dieselrabbit/screenlogicpy/README.md

 # screenlogicpy

-`screenlogicpy` is an interface for Pentair ScreenLogic connected pool controllers over IP via python.
+`screenlogicpy` is an interface for Pentair ScreenLogic connected pool controllers over IP via python using asyncio.

 # Installation